IslandJohn/Csatornak/README.md

 # Csatornak
-Kodi plugins to stream Hungarian TV channels.
+Csatornak (Channels) is a set of Kodi (XBMC) video plugins to scrape and stream live Hungarian TV channels.